Brightenings AnD Polarity Inversion Tracking (BADPIT) method for studying solar active region evolution before major solar flares: Conclusion

 \item We also examined the cumulative evolution of brightening intensity over the 24-hour analysis windows, based on 94\,\AA\ data.
 This comparison clearly differentiates the two active regions, revealing an order-of-magnitude difference in cumulative intensity when applying the 3-$\sigma$ method (Fig.\ref{fig:int_timeserie}). \end{itemize}

-Overall, we find that the combination of image desaturation, dual thresholding methods, and comparison with the PIA acts to significantly distinguish between a flaring and a non-flaring solar active region.
-This advancement improves the diagnostic capability of the BADPIT method to identify the pre-eruptive state of active regions by capturing elevated TB activity over 24-hour periods.

-To fully evaluate the robustness and general applicability of BADPIT, further work is needed on a larger, statistically significant sample of both flaring and non-flaring active regions.
-Future efforts will also focus on refining the power-law threshold level to account for the gradual decrease in AIA sensitivity as the instrument continues to age.
+Overall, we find that BADPIT, which combines image desaturation, dual thresholding methods, and comparison with the PIA, shows promising potential as a tool to investigate the evolution of TBs prior to flaring events.
+However, the size of ARs we studied is very limited, therefore our work should be regarded as a proof-of-concept/pilot study.
+BADPIT's reliability as a forecast tool will be assessed in a follow-up study in which a large sample of ARs will be analysed, which will allow us to derive statistically significant conclusions.
+Future efforts will also focus on refining the power law threshold level to account for the gradual decrease in AIA sensitivity as the instrument continues to age.

-\begin{acks}[Acknowledgements] This work is part of the SWATNet project funded by the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 955620.
+\begin{acks}[Acknowledgements] We wish to thank the anonymous reviewer whose comments helped us meaningfully improve and consolidate the manuscript.
+This work is part of the SWATNet project funded by the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 955620.

 MBK is grateful for the Leverhulme Trust Found ECF-2023-271.
 MBK and RE acknowledge the NKFIH OTKA (Hungary, grant No. K142987).
 R.E. is grateful to Science and Technology Facilities Council (STFC, grant No. ST/M000826/1) UK, acknowledges PIFI (China, grant number No. 2024PVA0043) and the NKFIH (Hungary) Excellence Grant (grant nr TKP2021-NKTA-64) for enabling this research.
+MBK and RE acknowledge the NKFIH OTKA (Hungary, grant No. K142987) and the ESA COMMERCIAL APPLICATIONS OF SPACE WEATHER DATA FS - EXPRO+1-12676 2025.
 A.N. and S.P. acknowledge support by the ERC Synergy Grant (GAN: 810218) "The Whole Sun". \end{acks}